Leandro-Suero/Leandro-Suero/README.md

 # Fullstack web developer

-This is my personal github repo for testing stuff or codding along with courses and tutorials.
+This is my personal github repo for testing stuff or coding along with courses and tutorials.

 ### Toolset